How to book Greek ferry tickets – Travel tips & info

 Are the Greek ferries expensive?

-Greek ferry tickets are more on the steep side.
-A return ticket to the Cyclades won’t cost less than 80 euros; sometimes, it exceeds the 100 euros margin.
+Greek ferry tickets are on the steep side.
+A return ticket to the Cyclades won’t cost less than 80 euros; sometimes it exceeds the 100-euro mark.
 Therefore, it’s definitely a cost to consider before visiting a Greek island or embarking on an island-hopping vacation.

 Are the Greek ferries safe?